mobify/pinny/README.md

 ### Grunt Tasks:
-* `grunt` or `grunt build` - compile changes once
+* `grunt` or `grunt build` - builds a distributable release
-* `grunt watch` - watch for changes and compile them.
-To preview the site run webserver separately
+* `grunt watch` - watches for changes and builds when changes are detected.
-* `grunt serve` - run a server, compile changes and then watch for changes and compile them.
-Use grunt serve to preview the site at **localhost:3000**
+* `grunt serve` - runs the server, building changes and then watching for changes.
+Use grunt serve to preview the site at **http://localhost:3000**
-* `grunt release` - release a new version of Pinny by tagging it, bumping package.json, and publishing to npm. **Note**: this only works if you have access to release Pinny.
-* `grunt test` - run Pinny's test suite in your console
+* `grunt test` - runs Pinny's test suite in your console
-* `grunt test_browser` - run a server that allows you to run pinny's test suite in your browser by browsing to **localhost:8888/tests/runner**
+* `grunt test:browser` - runs a server that allows you to run pinny's test suite in your browser by browsing to **http://localhost:8888/tests/runner**

 The `dist` directory will be populated with minified versions of the css and javascript files for distribution and use with whatever build system you might use.
 The `src` directory has our raw unminified Sass and Javascript files if you prefer to work with those.